Alfresco/docs-alfresco/content-accelerator/3.5/configure/actions.md

 #### Create Document from Template

 The Bulk Upload create document from template functionality allows a user to upload a new document by using content that already exists in the repository.

-#### Cover Page / Drop-off Scanning

-The Bulk Upload action provides the user the ability to generate a cover page for drop-off scanning functionality.

-##### Configuration Options for Cover Page / Drop-off Scanning

-**Button Name:** The text to display on the button used to initiate the generation of a cover page.

-**Attribute to Generate Barcode With:** The attribute to use for generating the barcode on the cover page. _A **common** string property must be used for this configuration option._

-**Cover Page Title:** The title to display at the top of the generated cover page.

-**Attributes to Display on Cover Page:** Enable this option to choose attributes by object type to display in a table on the generated cover page.

 #### Parsing MSG Files